Klagarge/BachelorThesis-OTSecurity/02-main/simu-env/homeio-details.typ

 #figure(
   image("homeio-door.png", width: size-fig.homeio-details),
-  caption: [Home I/O scene]
+  caption: [Home I/O - Entrance Hall]
 ) <fig-simu-env-homeio-hall-doors>

-Since Home I/O does not natively support Modbus communication, a custom Go software was developed by Michael Clausen to convert Modbus requests into the REST requests required by the simulation.
+Since Home I/O does not natively support Modbus communication, a custom *Go* software was developed by Michael Clausen to convert Modbus requests into the REST requests required by the simulation.
 This software simulates a Modbus server for each room.
 In this thesis, the architecture consists of one computer running the simulation and another acting as the house controller, as shown in @fig-simu-env-homeio-implementation.
-The controller, functioning as a Modbus client, is implemented using another Go program that could be deployed on a Wago CC100 PLC in a real-world scenario.
+The controller, functioning as a Modbus client, is implemented using another *Go* program that could be deployed on a Wago CC100 PLC in a real-world scenario.
 For the purposes of this thesis, the controller is intentionally kept simple.

 #figure(
   image("implementation.drawio.svg", width: size-fig.homeio-details),